“Jenifer helped me access muscles I never knew existed, to connect again with my body, hold positions without force, and thereby heal.”

 I am also a board member of YogaCare, a non-profit in Chicago that catalyzes the spread of yoga in low-income communities.
 In addition to teaching in Stevensville, I teach at the Benton Harbor Boys and Girls Club Teen Center and at Dancing Feet Yoga in New Buffalo.

 My approach to yoga

 To quote one of my many excellent teachers, ‘If the yoga you practice is not right for you, it is not yoga.’

-I specialize in helping students find a path that suits them – whether it is a vigorous work out, calming and settling practices for the mind, or healing practices for a long misunderstood injury.
-I work with students to find awareness in their bodies through breath and asana (pronounced ‘ah-sah-nah,’ meaning physical postures and movements).
-These are doorways into deeper self-awareness and growth.
+I specialize in helping students find a path that suits them – whether it is a calming and settling practice for the mind or a healing practice for a long misunderstood injury.
+I work with students to find awareness in their bodies through breath, movement and meditation.

 Yoga teaching/therapy is my second career.
 In Spring of 2022, I retired from my first career as a researcher studying children’s health and well-being.
 Over the years, my work took me to rural, suburban and urban areas to help build high quality services for children and adolescents with mental health needs, complex medical conditions, and/or disabilities.